huiishan99/nwpu-undergraduate-thesis/README.md

-Here are some web references about how do I complete my graduation thesis.
+Here are some web references about how do I complete my undergraduate thesis.

 ## References